-We started off half term with a trip to Bath, one of my favourite places in the UK.
+We started off half term with a family Bath mini break, to one of my favourite places in the UK.
 We haven’t really explored Bath with the children before so it was great to go on a city break and do things we wouldn’t usually do – with the main focus of our trip being to visit The Roman Baths, somewhere I hadn’t been since I was LP’s age.

 We stayed at SACO Apartments on St James Parade overnight which was a great base to explore the city.
 They have parking, wifi and even a welcome pack to get you started – it was lovely to have milk, tea and breakfast staples ready and one less thing to worry about.